Bald Restoration at Beacon Rock State Park

 Project Highlights

-State Parks will use this grant to restore 11 of the 32 acres of balds along the Hamilton Mountain Trail in Beacon Rock State Park in the Columbia River Gorge.
-The Washington Natural Heritage Program lists the north Pacific herbaceous balds and bluffs as vulnerable.
-They are characterized by rich and unusual collections of plant species and often support populations of special status species.
-The balds along the trail have been damaged by trampling, erosion, and weeds.
-State Parks will restore the balds during a project to redevelop the trail.
-State Parks will control invasive plants, close social trails, and seed and plant the area with native bald species.
-State Parks also will develop management plans for special status species and interpretive signs and materials.
+Washington State Parks will use this grant to restore 7 of the 32 acres of balds along the Hamilton Mt.
+Trail in Beacon Rock State Park.
+North Pacific Herbaceous Balds and Bluffs (balds) are listed as vulnerable (S3) by the Washington Natural Heritage Program, and are rich with unusual assemblages of plant species and often support populations of special status species.
+The balds along Hamilton Mt.
+Trail have been degraded by increased use over the past 10 years through trampling, off-trail use, erosion, and spread of weedy plant species.
+This project will restore affected areas of the balds.
+It will control invasive plants, close social trails and seed and plant with native bald species.
+Work will also include control of a highly invasive weed species (Hieracium lachenalia) along approximately 6,400 feet of trails and 3,800 feet of roads associated with the balds.
+Management plans and conservation measures will be developed and implemented for special status species.
+Interpretive signs and materials will be developed.
+The primary habitats to be restored are balds.

 Quick Facts